 This form of psychotherapy acknowledges that feelings, thought patterns, and behaviors intertwine to form triggers and responses.
 It would be simple for someone else to tell you not to think in a certain way.
 Unfortunately, it would also be useless.
 A therapist recognizes that you need to examine your thoughts, feelings, and actions yourself to pinpoint problems.

 As you become more aware of your patterns and their consequences for your choices, you make changes.
 Moreover, additional treatment approaches of addiction therapy reinforce your decisions.
-Examples of these modalities include:
+By integrating multiple therapy options, your treatment will be more effective.
+It helps to attack these issues Examples of these modalities include:

 - Family therapy program